Lihat Artikel Lainnya

 4. Take advantage of your data and reporting system

 In 2019, there are a lot of manufacturing companies that still create reports and do data collecting manually.
-Unfortunately, making reports and collecting data manually will only make downtime last longer and costs you a lot of money.
+Unfortunately, making reports and collecting data manually will only make downtime last longer and cost you a lot of money.

 All you need is report generation and data collection automation.
 This automation can only be achieved using supporting software such as ERP manufacturing.
-This software will give you access to data in real-time.
+This software will give you access to data in real time.

 Thus you will know exactly when your machine has stopped operating because it needs maintenance, and identify which activities are interrupted by the accident at the same time.
 With this data, you can react correctly and quickly.